tigranargit/music_library/albums_recipe_template.md

 # Model class
 # (in lib/student.rb)

-class Student
+class Album

   # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
+  attr_accessor :id, :title, :release_year, :artist_id
 end

 # The keyword attr_accessor is a special Ruby feature